 New Hampshire Housing Market Vitality

 New Hampshire metro area house prices are forecasted to underperform the national market.
-Current local conditions support an estimated 0.2% decrease in the next twelve months.
-New Hampshire’s housing market vitality, based on the two metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as fifty first in the nation.
+Current local conditions support an estimated 3.1% increase in the next twelve months.
+New Hampshire’s housing market vitality, based on the two metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as forty eighth in the nation.
 Recent changes in local conditions suggest the possibility of moderation in short-term performance.

 Housing Market Vitality